 Instead of Tetsujin pariphanallia I buy dumpling sauce, dried noodles, frozen noodles, mushrooms, and things that I can't explain.

-Needless to say I don't ask the proper questions usually because I don't know what those questions are.
-There are hundreds of sauces, dozens of soy sauces, dried noodles, frozen noodles, whole wheat noodles, seemingly identical items that have a 30-40% price difference (Japanese brands?).
-My trick is to loiter and buy what others seem to buy or if I can figure out a question – "Which is the best soy sauce for cooking?
-Rice vinegar?" etc.
+Needless to say I don’t ask the proper questions usually because I don’t know what those questions are.
+There are hundreds of sauces, dozens of soy sauces, dried noodles, frozen noodles, whole wheat noodles, seemingly mechanical bull for sale identical items that have a 30-40% price difference (Japanese brands?).
+My trick is to loiter and buy what others seem to buy or if I can figure out a question – “Which is the best soy sauce for cooking?
+Rice vinegar?” etc.

 Undoubtably there will be items that I must buy because I can't guess what they are or the packaging is so fricken cool that I need it (remember orbitz soda?).